 Well, believe it or not, despite our passion for off-grid living, we did find ourselves staying at a few RV parks, campgrounds, and even a resort while traveling around the last two years.

 The park is High Chaparral in Casa Grande, AZ.
 We have landed in an Adult park with a pool, spa, laundry facility, dog park, level/gravel spots, outside pickleball courts, etc., and made friends with the management.
 Come to find out, they love vintage RVs and motorhomes alike.
 They invited us back this year when we drove through again and we were happy to accept.
 We are always needing a space during their “off-season” so the park is pretty empty, which we like anyway!
 They also own a couple of golf courses nearby for those who like to golf!
 Let Kay know we sent you!

 Randomly, I would see a post on a Skoolie or Bus Conversion Facebook Group Page where yet another bus converter was turned away from an RV park because of stereotypes, the way their rig looked, the rules of the park itself, etc. It totally happens!

-Parked on a friend’s private property completely off grid with full water tanks.
+Parked on a friend’s private property completely off-grid with full water tanks.
 We stayed a week before hitting the road.
 Ask friends and family what they may think is available, because you never know who has a piece of property you can boondock on for a bit!
-The neighbor even let us fill our tanks when we got low towards the end of our stay.
+The neighbor even let us fill our tanks when we got low toward the end of our stay.
 No payment!